exasol/pytest-plugins/README.md

 By providing a centralized location for pytest plugins, we aim to foster collaboration, ensure consistency, and improve the quality of testing practices within the organization.

+Please note that pytest plugin pytest-exasol-extension has been moved to a separate repository https://github.com/exasol/pytest-extension.

 ## Introduction

 [pytest](https://pytest.org) is a powerful testing framework for [python](https://www.python.org), and with the help of these plugins, developers can extend its functionality to better suit the testing requirements of Exasol-related projects.